 The ossicular chain is composed of three small bones in the middle ear that help transmit sound from the tympanic membrane to the cochlea of the inner ear.
 A head injury may disrupt the alignment between these bones, which may cause conductive hearing loss and tinnitus symptoms.

 2. Temporomandibular Joint Disorder

-The TMJ shares ligaments and nerve connections with the middle ear.
-Therefore, damage to the muscles or cartilage in the jaw after head injury can lead to tinnitus.
+Another type of somatic tinnitus can occur from damage to the temporomandibular joint (TMJ).
+The TMJ is located in front of the ears where the lower jaw connects to the skull, and it shares ligaments and nerve connections with the middle ear.
+Damage to the muscles or cartilage in the jaw after head injury can lead to tinnitus.

 3. Labyrinthine “Concussion”